FairwindsOps/insights-docs/docs/configure/ci/configuration.md

 * `manifests.helm[].chart` - if `repo` is specified, the name of the chart to download
 * `manifests.helm[].fluxFile` - a YAML file containing a Flux HelmRelease CRD (you will still need to specify `repo`)
 * `manifests.helm[].values` - values to pass to the chart when templating
-* `manifests.helm[].valuesFile` - a YAML file containing values to pass to the chart when templating
+* `manifests.helm[].valuesFile` (DEPRECATED) - a YAML file name containing values to pass to the chart when templating
+  * Note this is deprecated in favor of the below `manifests.helm[].valuesFiles`.
+* `manifests.helm[].valuesFiles` - a list of YAML file names containing values to pass to the chart when templating

+The priority of multiple Helm values specified in fairwinds-insights.yaml is:
+* Values from the flux file, via `manifests.helm[].fluxFile`
+* Values from the DEPRECATED `manifests.helm[].valuesFile`
+* Values from the `manifests.helm[].valuesFiles`, in he order those files are listed
+* Inline values listed in `manifests.helm[].values`

 ### Reports
 You can control which reports run, as well as pass options to each report type.